Django, Apache and mod_wsgi on CentOS 5

 yum will ask you to import the PGP key for the EPEL repository.
 You should accept this request.
 Issue the following commands to ensure that your system’s package repositories and installed programs are up to date and all required software is installed:

-yum update yum install python-setuptools httpd mod_wsgi
+yum install python-setuptools httpd mod_wsgi

 Additionally you will need to install a database system and a python driver for this database system.
 If you want to run the PostgreSQL database server issue the following command: